 Quality and the Baldrige Framework

 The Minnesota Governor's Council on Developmental Disabilities began its quality journey in 1997 using the National Baldrige Criteria for Performance Excellence.
 The Baldrige Framework, a systems approach to improving a business or organization's performance, is based on a set of core values and concepts that represent the beliefs and behaviors found in high performing businesses and organizations.
-Since 1998, Bill Harreld, Quality Culture Institute, has shared his experience and expertise, working with the Council on quality improvement and the application of the Baldrige Criteria to the Council's work.
+Bill Harreld, Quality Culture Institute, has shares his experience and expertise working with the Council on quality improvement and the application of the Baldrige Criteria to the Council's work.

 Bill Harreld